eric-bach/aws-bedrock-example/langchain/README.md

 Contains examples of prompt engineering scripts using Amazon Bedrock and Langchain with RAG.

-`0-compare_embeddings.py` - Demonstrates Langchain evaluator of string pair with Amazon Bedrock embeddings `1-union.py` - Uses Langchain RAG to retrieve response from text document loaded in a Chroma vector DB `2-alice.py` - Uses Amazon Bedrock with Langchain RAG to retrieve response from markdown document loaded in a Chroma vector DB
+`compare_embeddings.py` - Demonstrates Langchain evaluator of string pair with Amazon Bedrock embeddings `alice.py` - Uses Amazon Bedrock with Langchain RAG to retrieve response from markdown document loaded in a Chroma vector DB

 ### Setup WSL VS Code